drmaize/compvision/SurfaceEstimation/README.md

 For Linux: ```./run_SurfaceEstimation.sh /usr/local/MATLAB/MATLAB_Runtime/v910  myStackIn.tif out```
 where  /usr/local/MATLAB/MATLAB_Runtime/v910 is the path to the Matlab Runtime (Linux requirement only)

-where /usr/local/MATLAB/MATLAB_Runtime/v910 is the path to the Matlab Runtime installed (requirement for Linux only).

 The program will create two files: out.png and out.txt which contains the surface image and the surface depth values.